The Wonderfully Infuriating 4 Year Old Behavior

-A better way to handle this is to have a conversation about lying.
+A better way to handle lying is to have a conversation about it.
 Explain why lying is not desirable and why lying makes things worse.
 You want to encourage your child to be truthful to you.
 So that may mean that if they do something bad (like break a vase) and come and tell you about it, your immediate reaction is not to yell at them, but instead to praise them for being truthful.
 You can address the vase breaking separately.
 But make sure you let your child know how much you appreciate their honesty.
 The more you do this, the more likely it is that your child will tell you the truth.

 How to Continue to Help with Emotional Regulation